All Episodes

 She doesn't want any of this.

-And I told you it wouldn't take long, and this this implosion uh is is happening even sooner.
+And this implosion is happening even sooner.

-I thought they'd at least get through their first 100 hours uh without without this kind of mess, but there are so many messes that are starting.
+I thought they'd at least get through their first 100 hours without this kind of mess.

 Guy named Kagan, Steve Kagan, freshman congressman.

-He is from um where is he from?
+He is from, where is he from?

 Wisconsin, I believe.

-And he he went up to the White House during the uh the little orientation they had there, the reception, uh for uh arriving freshmen, and this is how he described it himself.
+And he went up to the White House during the little orientation they had there, the reception for arriving freshmen.

-While meeting last month with a group of area peace activists, Congressman elect, then Congressman elect Steve Kagan told a story of his first visit to the White House.
+While meeting last month with a group of area peace activists, Congressman-elect, then Congressman-elect Steve Kagan told a story of his first visit to the White House.

-Uh he told the group one of the first lessons that he learned in Washington is to never pass up a restroom because you don't know when you'll see one again.
+He told the group one of the first lessons that he learned in Washington is to never pass up a restroom because you don't know when you'll see one again.

 He'd already had a long day of freshman orientation when he and his wife Gail were expected at the White House.